yt-project/yt/doc/source/analyzing/analysis_modules/radmc3d_export.rst

-To compute thermal emission intensities, RADMC-3D needs a file called "dust_density.inp" that specifies the density of dust for every cell in the AMR hierarchy.
+To compute thermal emission intensities, RADMC-3D needs a file called "dust_density.inp" that specifies the density of dust for every cell in the AMR index.
 To generate this file, first import the RADMC-3D exporter, which is not loaded into your environment by default:

 .. code-block:: python